Classification of Unimodal Parametric Plane Curve Singularities in Positive Characteristic: Classification in characteristic

 $\mathbf{Case\text{ } 4:}$ Now we can assume that $a_{10}=a_{11}=a_{12}=a_{13}=a_{14}=a_{16}=a_{17}=a_{18}=a_{20}=a_{21}=a_{22}=0$.

 \begin{lem} Assume that $a_{19}\neq 0$ then $(t^4, t^{9}+\sum\limits_{\substack{i>9}} a_it^i)\sim _{\mathcal{A}} (t^4, t^{9}+t^{19})$. \end{lem}

 \begin{proof} Using the $K^*$-action, we may assume that $a_{19}=1$.
-Using Theorem \ref{thm.Zar} we can kill the term $\overline{a}_{23}t^{23}$. \end{proof} So far we proved that parametrizations with semigroup $\Gamma =\langle 4,9\rangle$ form a either a $\Gamma$-full, 1-dimensional modular family or deform in such a family.
-To finish the proof of Proposition \ref{prop.4,9}, we recall from \cite{MP1} that parametrizations with semigroup smaller than $\langle 4, 9\rangle$ are simple.
+Using Theorem \ref{thm.Zar} we can kill the term $\overline{a}_{23}t^{23}$. \end{proof} So far we proved that parameterizations with semigroup $\Gamma =\langle 4,9\rangle$ form a either a $\Gamma$-full, 1-dimensional modular family or deform in such a family.
+To finish the proof of Proposition \ref{prop.4,9}, we recall from \cite{MP1} that parameterizations with semigroup smaller than $\langle 4, 9\rangle$ are simple.
 The claim follows now from Proposition \ref{prop.modular} (4). \end{proof}